AntoineMeler/Paraglidable/neural_network/README.md

 # Dataset

 The current training area is focused on the Alps as there is no time zone management for now.
-This area is segmented in 1°x1°x100hPa cells, corresponding to the GFS Analysis data cells.
+This area is segmented in 1°x1°x100hPa cells, corresponding to the [GFS Analysis](https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/global-forcast-system-gfs) cells.

 ## Training Area